 Liliac de vara parfumat - Buddleja davidii 'Ile de France' (Butterfly Bush)

-Buddleja davidii 'Ile de France' , also known as the 'butterfly bush' or 'summer lilac', is a cultivar of the species Buddleja davidii in the Scrophulariaceae family.
-This deciduous shrub is renowned for its long, fragrant, deep purple flowers that attract butterflies and other pollinators.
-Originally from China, 'Ile de France' is a popular choice for gardens due to its abundant flowering and decorative appearance.
+Buddleja davidii 'Ile de France', also known as the "butterfly bush" or "summer lilac," is a cultivar of the species Buddleja davidii from the figwort family.
+This deciduous shrub is renowned for its long, fragrant flowers of deep purple that attract butterflies and other pollinators.
+Native to China, 'Ile de France' is a popular choice for gardens due to its abundant blooming and decorative appearance.

-- Leaves : The leaves are lanceolate, dark gray-green on the front and silvery on the back, with a slightly velvety texture, 10-25 cm long.
-They are arranged oppositely on the branches and fall in autumn, without developing significant colors.
+- Leaves: The leaves are lance-shaped, dark gray-green on the upper side and silvery underneath, with a slightly velvety texture, measuring 10-25 cm long.
+They are arranged opposite on the branches and fall in autumn without developing significant colors.

-- Flowers : The flowers are small, tubular, grouped in long, conical panicles , 20-30 cm, of a deep purple-violet , with an orange center.
-They appear from July to September , emanating a sweet, honey-like fragrance , which attracts butterflies, bees and moths.
-Flowering is continuous if the wilted flowers are removed.
+- Flowers: The flowers are small, tubular, grouped in long, conical panicles of 20-30 cm, of a deep purple-violet with an orange center.
+They appear from July to September, giving off a sweet honey scent that attracts butterflies, bees, and moths.
+Blooming continues if faded flowers are removed.

-- Fruit : The fruit is a small, brown, ornamentally insignificant capsule containing fine seeds.
-In some regions, the seeds may contribute to the invasive spread of the plant.
+- Fruits: The fruits are small brown capsules, not ornamental, containing fine seeds.
+In some regions, the seeds may contribute to the plant’s invasive spread.

-- Fragrance : The floral, intense and sweet fragrance is a strong point, being more pronounced on warm days.
+- Scent: The floral scent, intense and sweet, is a strong point, being more pronounced on warm days.

 Growth characteristics

-- Height and width : Grows as a vigorous shrub, reaching 2-3 meters tall and 2-2.5 meters wide , with arching branches that form a spreading crown.
+- Height and width: It grows as a vigorous shrub, reaching 2-3 meters in height and 2-2.5 meters in width, with arching branches forming a wide crown.

-- Vigor : It has rapid growth, producing long, flexible branches in a single season.
+- Vigor: It has rapid growth, producing long and flexible branches in a single season.

-- Type : It is a deciduous shrub with multiple stems that can produce shoots from the root under favorable conditions.
+- Type: It is a deciduous shrub with multiple stems, which can produce shoots from the roots under favorable conditions.

 Growing conditions

-- Exposure : Prefers full sun for maximum flowering, but tolerates partial shade , with a reduction in the number of flowers.
-A sunny and airy location is ideal to prevent diseases.
+- Exposure: Prefers full sun for maximum flowering but also tolerates partial shade, with a reduction in the number of flowers.
+A sunny and airy spot is ideal to prevent diseases.

-- Soil : Adapts to most soil types, preferring fertile, well-drained soil with a neutral or slightly alkaline pH (6-7.5).
-Tolerates poor or calcareous soils, but drainage is essential.
+- Soil: Adapts to most soil types, preferring a fertile, well-drained soil with a neutral or slightly alkaline pH (6-7.5).
+It tolerates poor or chalky soils, but drainage is essential.

-- Watering : Needs regular watering in the first few years and during dry periods, but once established, tolerates drought well.
-Avoid soggy soils.
+- Watering: Needs regular watering in the first years and during dry periods, but once established, it tolerates drought well.
+Avoid waterlogged soils.

-- Pollination : Flowers attract numerous pollinators, especially butterflies, contributing to the biodiversity of the garden.
+- Pollination: The flowers attract numerous pollinators, especially butterflies, contributing to garden biodiversity.

 Care and resistance

-- Hardiness : It is resistant to temperatures down to -20°C (zones 5-9), making it suitable for temperate climates, including Romania.
+- Hardiness: It is hardy to temperatures down to -20°C (zones 5-9), suitable for temperate climates, including Romania.
 Young branches may be affected by late frosts, but the plant regenerates quickly.

-- Fertilization : Apply a balanced fertilizer (e.g. 10-10-10) in early spring to stimulate growth and flowering.
-Avoid excess nitrogen, which favors foliage over flowers.
+- Fertilizing: Apply a balanced fertilizer (e.g., 10-10-10) in early spring to stimulate growth and flowering.
+Avoid excess nitrogen, which favors leaves over flowers.

-- Pruning : Prune severely in February-March , reducing branches to 30-50 cm from the ground, to stimulate abundant flowering and maintain a compact shape.
-Remove faded flowers during the summer to prolong flowering.
+- Pruning: Prune hard in February-March, cutting branches back to 30-50 cm from the ground to encourage abundant flowering and maintain a compact shape.
+Remove faded flowers during summer to prolong blooming.

-- Pests and diseases : May be affected by mites, aphids or powdery mildew in humid conditions.
-Good ventilation and avoiding wetting the leaves will prevent problems.
+- Pests and diseases: May be affected by mites, aphids, or powdery mildew in humid conditions.
+Good ventilation and avoiding wetting the leaves prevent problems.

-- Invasiveness : In some regions, Buddleja davidii can become invasive due to wind-borne seeds.
-Removing spent flowers reduces this risk.
+- Invasiveness: In some regions, Buddleja davidii can become invasive due to wind-dispersed seeds.
+Removing faded flowers reduces this risk.

-- Fauna : It is a magnet for butterflies, bees and moths, making it an essential plant for gardens that support biodiversity.
+- Wildlife: It is a magnet for butterflies, bees, and moths, being an essential plant for gardens that support biodiversity.

 Use

-Buddleja davidii 'Ile de France' is ideal for mixed borders , informal hedges or as a solitary plant in cottage, wild or modern gardens.
-The purple panicles combine beautifully with plants such as lavender, sage or roses.
-It can be grown in large containers on terraces, but requires regular pruning.
-It is perfect for landscapes that want to attract pollinators and provide summer color.
+Buddleja davidii 'Ile de France' is ideal for mixed borders, informal hedges, or as a solitary plant in cottage, wild, or modern gardens.
+The purple panicles combine beautifully with plants such as lavender, sage, or roses.
+It can be grown in large containers on terraces but requires regular pruning.
+It is perfect for landscapes aiming to attract pollinators and provide summer color.

 Origin

-Buddleja davidii is native to China , where it grows in rocky areas and on river banks.
-The cultivar 'Ile de France' was selected in Europe, probably in France, for its deep purple flowers and long panicles.
-It is one of the most prized varieties due to its vigor and spectacular flowering.
+Buddleja davidii is native to China, where it grows in rocky areas and riverbanks.
+The 'Ile de France' cultivar was selected in Europe, likely in France, for its intense purple flowers and long panicles.
+It is one of the most valued varieties due to its vigor and spectacular blooming.

-It blooms very abundantly in the warm season, and the flowers appear in large clusters, are strongly fragrant and produce large amounts of nectar.
-In the warm season it is usually the greatest attraction for butterflies and pollinators.
+Blooms very abundantly in the warm season, with flowers appearing in large clusters, being strongly fragrant and great nectar producers.
+During the warm season, it is usually the greatest attraction for butterflies and pollinators.

-To delay flowering, some gardeners drastically reduce the size of the plants in the spring.
-Annual pruning is also necessary to control the spread of the plant, as it tends to multiply relatively quickly.
+To delay blooming, some gardeners drastically reduce the size of the plants in spring.
+Annual pruning is also necessary to control the plant’s spread, as it tends to multiply relatively quickly.

-Height with pot included: approx. 40-60 cm (varies depending on the season)
+Height including pot: approx. 40-60 cm (varies depending on the season)

 Pot diameter: 17 cm